 Frances Hynes is a founding member of Independent Studios I, a group of artists that maintained a cooperative workspace in Long Island City, NY from 1978 until 2016.
-She lives in Bayside, Queens, NY and taught at LaGuardia Community College, Long Island City, in 1980 and from 1998 until 2013.
+She taught at LaGuardia Community College, Long Island City, in 1980 and from 1998 until 2013.
 Frances Hynes received an MA from New York University and a BA from St. John’s University.
 She also studied at the Art Students League in Woodstock, NY and the Academy of Fine Arts in Florence, Italy.

 Her painting is represented in numerous museum and corporate collections including: Albany Institute of History and Art, NY; Bates College Museum of Art, Lewiston, ME; Brooklyn Museum, NY; Colby College Museum of Art, Waterville, ME; Hudson River Museum, Yonkers, NY; National Museum of Women in the Arts, Washington, DC.; Portland Museum of Art, ME; Farnsworth Museum, Rockland, ME; Newark Museum, NJ; New Britain Museum of American Art, CT; Telfair Museum of Art, Savannah, GA; AT&T, Chicago, IL; Alliance Capitol Management, New York and Ariel Capitol Management, Chicago, IL among others.
 A commission was completed for Bellevue Hospital, New York in 1988.